cjwit/banjo_build/banjo_build.md

 #### For the fingerboard

 The fingerboard material is a little different.
 It should be thinner (1/4" thick works) and it should be about 3 1/2 to 4" wide like the neck wood.
 It's basically going to lay over the top of the entire next and peghead.
 If you want a different material for the peghead, go for it.
 If you want to use figured maple for the neck and skip the fingerboard entirely, go for it.

-In any case, you'll want about 24" to allow for extra on the fretboard, plus 7 or 8 inches to allow for extra on the peghead.
+In any case, you'll want about 24" to allow for extra on the fingerboard, plus 7 or 8 inches to allow for extra on the peghead.
 You'll also want some scrap for other odds and ends (like the tail piece).
 This is a gross overestimate: math-wise, if you include a scoop, you can probably get away with 24 inches total.
 Maybe less.
 Let's call it 3 feet.

 So, the fingerboard material is 2 to 3 feet of 1/4" x 4".
 It's hard to get 1/4 inch thick stock, so you might buy a 1" thick piece and split it in half on a bandsaw.